SURGE Program Details

 All application materials are completed and submitted in SlideRoom.
 You will need to create an account in SlideRoom and activate it by responding to an email, which will then route you to the application site.
 Once you begin your application, you will be asked to create a profile, which you only have to do once.
 You can save your application and return to it before submission.

 - Two letters of recommendation (Students are strongly encouraged to ask for letters at least one month prior to the application deadline)

 - Transcript (from current academic institution)

-- Top three research project preferences (the Potential Projects for 2022 page will be updated beginning December)
+- Top three research project preferences (the 2024 Potential Projects will be updated beginning Dec.
+1st)